Santa Lucia: A Celebration of Light

 Light has been a guide in all ages of time, metaphorically and literally.
 I wasn't raised with familiarity with or communion of Catholic saints, however I love hearing their inspiring stories of faith.
 Lucia's story is one that is beautiful, enlightening, and just a bit gruesome.
-Her name, Lucia, means light in Italian.
+Her name, Lucia, means "light" in Italian.

 Lucia was born into a time of great political and social anxiety in Italy (c.
 285 AD).
 Her family was part of the nobility of Sicily, and Lucia was, unusually, raised to believe in Christ.
 As a teenager she dedicated her virginity to God and her life to service of the poor.
 She was known around the city for her kindness and giving nature.
 The people said light shone from her eyes.

 However, in 303 AD the emperor of Rome issued three edicts against the Christians in an attempt to prevent the faith from growing in Italy.
 Churches and religious writings were to be burned, priests to be killed or sold into slavery, and any Christian villages and villagers were to be burned.
 Because of Lucia's noble status, she was protected.
 Other Christians went into hiding in the catacombs, the underground graveyards which lay beneath cities all over Italy.
 Lucia would bring food and water to those who were forced to live in the catacombs of Syracuse.
 In order to free up her hands to carry the supplies, she wove a wreath for her head with candles to light her way in the tunnels.